🌙

 "Thus, the main advantage of Nagy's scheme, which may or may not make up for its reduced privacy features, comes from the ability to use it without having to install any extra software at all...
 If this is an important use-case, then Nagian cash may succeed where Chaumian cash failed."

-Szabo's description is noticeably similar to Bitcoin's privacy model.
-Curiously, when a user asked Satoshi in 2010 about Bitcoin's development, Satoshi admitted that he began in 2007:
+Szabo's description is very similar to Bitcoin's privacy model, and when a user asked Satoshi in 2010 about Bitcoin's history, Satoshi admitted he started in 2007:

 "Since 2007.
 At some point I became convinced there was a way to do this without any trust required at all and couldn't resist to keep thinking about it.
 Much more of the work was designing than coding.
 Fortunately, so far all the issues raised have been things I previously considered and planned for."

-Six months before the whitepaper's publication, Szabo indicated a similar notion regarding trust when discussing possible Bit gold improvements:
+Six months before the whitepaper, in April 2008, Szabo indicated a similar notion regarding trust when discussing possible Bit gold improvements:

 Byrne (commenter): "Why do the puzzling at all, rather than issuing a fixed amount of currency inflated at a predictable rate, with unique identifiers for each unit of currency?"